CodySawa/budget-tracker/README.md

 ## Description

-An application that gives users the ability to track their money both online and offline.
+An application that gives users the ability to track their expenses both online and offline.

 Screenshot of the application: